Dutch Art of the Golden Age

 Approximately 40 contact hours.

-The course combines many elements, from workshops to excursions, and no day is the same.
+The course combines many elements, from lectures to excursions: no day is the same.

 Typically, the morning part of the programme takes place in a classroom, which could be a lecture, or a seminar where you ask questions and explore the topic in the group.
-You may also find yourself in a panel discussion, defending a particular approach to art or painting your own masterpiece in a workshop exploring Modern or Golden Age artistic techniques.
+You may also find yourself in a panel discussion, defending a particular approach to art.

-The afternoon (and sometimes the entire day) is devoted to museum visits.
-Variation is ensured by going into the museum in small groups, bigger groups or on your own, sometimes with an assignment other times by spontaneous discussion.
+The afternoons (sometimes the entire day) are devoted to museum visits.
+Variation is ensured by going into the museum with a tour, in small groups or on your own with an assignment other times by spontaneous discussion.